 Both sides have a point.
 Both are also missing the bigger picture.

-Language models are already the wrong battlefield.
-The actual next step is world models: AI systems that don't just process text, but understand how physical reality works.
+Here's what gets lost in the back-and-forth: language models are already the wrong battlefield.
+The actual next step is world models, AI systems that don't just process text, but understand how physical reality works.
 Gravity, cause and effect, object permanence, spatial relationships.
 The intuitive sense that lets you know a ball will hit the ground before you drop it.

 Building one won't happen on chatbot transcripts or distilled reasoning chains.
 It needs video, sensor data, 3D spatial information, physics simulations, and real-world interaction data from every environment on the planet.
 Every terrain, every climate, every physical interaction between objects, humans, and machines.
 The data requirements make LLM training sets look like a pamphlet.